-If a single project traverses more than one Regional Water Quality Control Board (RWQCB) jurisdiction, a complete Notice of Intent package (Notice of Intent, site map, and fee) and Notice of Termination (upon completion of each section), must be filed for each RWQCB.
+If a single project traverses more than one Regional Water Quality Control Board (RWQCB) jurisdiction, a complete Notice of Intent package (which includes Notice of Intent, site map, and fee) and Notice of Termination (upon completion of each section) must be filed for each RWQCB.

 Industrial Stormwater Program